sammi-turner/Flask-Journal-App/README.md

 # Checklist

-- Make sure than python is installed and on the $PATH
+- Make sure than python is installed and on the $PATH.
 - Make sure that pip is installed and on the $PATH
 - If you are NOT using a virtual environment, then make sure that all the modules listed in 'requirements.txt' are installed globally with pip.